Priscilla Presley: Business

-In 1973, following her separation from her husband, Presley set up a clothing boutique in Los Angeles called Bis & Beau with her friend and stylist Olivia Bis.
-In a 1973 interview to promote the opening of the store, Priscilla said, "After the separation, I had to make up my mind about what I wanted to do, and since I had worked with Olivia for such a long time on my own clothes, I decided to try it professionally.
+In 1973, following her separation from Presley, Priscilla opened a Los Angeles clothing boutique, Bis & Beau, with her friend and stylist Olivia Bis.
+Promoting the launch, she said: "After the separation, I had to make up my mind about what I wanted to do, and since I had worked with Olivia for such a long time on my own clothes, I decided to try it professionally.
 We both do the designing for the shop, and have people who sew for us."
-Elvis, supportive of Priscilla's business, contacted several friends in public relations to help promote the launch.
-The shop was a successful business venture, with celebrity clients including Diana Ross, Carol Burnett, Jill Ireland, Mary Tyler Moore, Victoria Principal, Michelle Phillips, Dyan Cannon, Julie Christie, Suzanne Pleshette, Cher, Liza Minnelli, Lana Turner, Barbra Streisand, and Natalie Wood shopping there regularly.
-The shop closed in 1976.
+Presley supported the venture and contacted several friends in public relations to help promote the opening.
+The boutique proved successful, attracting celebrity clients such as Diana Ross, Carol Burnett, Jill Ireland, Mary Tyler Moore, Victoria Principal, Michelle Phillips, Dyan Cannon, Julie Christie, Suzanne Pleshette, Cher, Liza Minnelli, Lana Turner, Barbra Streisand, and Natalie Wood.
+It closed in 1976.

-After Elvis's death in 1977, his father Vernon was one of the executors of his estate, which was held in trust for his daughter Lisa Marie.
-Vernon named Priscilla to be his successor upon his death.
-She assumed the role following Vernon's 1979 death.
-Graceland itself cost $500,000 a year in upkeep, and expenses had dwindled Lisa Marie's inheritance to only $1 million.
-Taxes due on the property and other expenses due came to over $500,000.
-Faced with having to sell Graceland, Presley examined other public homes and museums.
-She hired a CEO, Jack Soden, to turn Graceland into a tourist attraction.
-Graceland was opened to the public on June 7, 1982.
-Only four weeks after opening Graceland's doors, the estate made back all the money it had invested.
-Priscilla became the chairperson and president of Elvis Presley Enterprises (EPE), stating that she would remain in the position until Lisa Marie reached 21 years of age.
-Under Priscilla Presley's guidance, the enterprise's fortunes soared and eventually the trust grew to be worth over $100 million.
+After Presley's death in 1977, his father Vernon served as one of the executors of the estate, held in trust for Lisa Marie.
+Vernon named Priscilla as his successor, and she assumed the role after his death in 1979.
+Graceland required $500,000 a year in upkeep, and expenses had reduced Lisa Marie's inheritance to $1 million.
+Taxes and other costs amounted to more than $500,000.
+Facing the possibility of selling Graceland, Priscilla examined other public homes and museums.
+She hired CEO Jack Soden to develop Graceland as a tourist attraction.
+It opened to the public on June 7, 1982, and within four weeks the estate had recouped its investment.
+Priscilla became chairperson and president of Elvis Presley Enterprises (EPE), stating she would remain until Lisa Marie turned 21.
+Under her leadership, the trust grew to more than $100 million.